Skip to main content

 2. Consider how you will fund the apprentice

 There are several incentives and support schemes available for businesses looking to take on an apprentice.
-Through the Apprenticeship Service – the portal which all employers should use when hiring an apprentice - employers can claim for benefits when hiring a new apprentice or one that has been made redundant elsewhere.
-Indeed, employers could receive funding of £1,000 for taking on an apprentice who is either 16-18 years old or 19-25 years old and has an education, health and care plan or has been in the care of the local authority.
+Through the Apprenticeship Service, the portal which all employers should use when hiring an apprentice, employers can claim for benefits when hiring a new apprentice or one that has been made redundant elsewhere.
+Indeed, employers could receive funding for taking on an apprentice who is either 16 to 18 years old or 19 to 25 years old and has an education, health and care plan or has been in the care of the local authority.
+Full funding information can be found on the Government’s website2.
 This cash incentive can be used for any costs associated with supporting the apprentice in the workplace, from uniforms to travel costs.

 3. Prepare ahead of time

-For obvious reasons, taking on an apprentice is different than taking on an employee with experience, and more preparation is often needed to ensure they are set up to thrive when they begin.
+Taking on an apprentice is different from taking on an employee with experience, and more preparation is often needed to ensure they are set up to thrive when they begin.
 Ensure that you have thought about their induction and first few weeks of work.
 They’ll likely need time to get accustomed to the workplace and allowing them space to get to grips with the job and a substantial in-work training programme will be necessary to ensure they feel supported.
-While this process of adjustment and training may take longer than hiring a skilled employee, there is significant evidence to suggest that apprentices tend to exhibit strong loyalty and integration in their workplaces, which benefit businesses in the longer term (2).
+While this process of adjustment and training may take longer than hiring a skilled employee, there is significant evidence to suggest that apprentices tend to exhibit strong loyalty and integration in their workplaces, which benefit businesses in the longer term.

 4. Bring the rest of the team on the journey